 marveled again at the perfect texture, satin smooth, cool as stone.

-deriving pleasure or sexual gratification from being abused or dominated
+deriving pleasure from being abused or dominated

 “What a sick,

 the savage and excessive killing of many people

 “Do you want me to bolt the doors so you can

 violent and needless disturbance

 He touched a comparatively sedate quartet of figures painted on the highest balcony, looking down calmly on the

 continuous and profound contemplation or musing on a subject